anabeloff/RNAseqFun/RNAseqFungi_manual.md

 Here is a quick introduction into building Docker container from image and AWS cloud.
 If you don't have images in Docker on your machine, go to [GitHub repository](https://github.com/anabeloff/docker_images) and download folder you need.
 Then `cd` inside required directory on your machine.
 There you can find multiple files or directories, but often it's just one, called `Dockerfile`.
-Run following command inside filder to compile the container called 'rrnaseq':
+Run following command inside directory to compile the container called 'rrnaseq':

 ### Build Docker image